-Article 2.6 - free master programme within the master degree programme MSc in International Management at RSM
+Article 2.6 - free master programme within the master's degree programme MSc in International Management at RSM

-- Under approval by the Examination Board, students who are enrolled in the programme can build up their own master's degree programme composed of courses offered by the university, which will lead to the degree of Master of Science in International Management. - 2.
+- 1. Upon approval by the Examination Board, students who are enrolled in the programme can construct their own master's degree programme composed of courses offered by the university, which will lead to the degree of Master of Science in International Management. - 2.
 The master programme mentioned in paragraph 1 must consist of sufficient courses in the area of international management according to the Examination Board, and in any case of the thesis project of 20 EC. - 3.
 The Examination Regulations and Rules and Guidelines are applicable to the programme mentioned in paragraph 1 and approved by the Examination Board. - 4.
-Students who complete the free master will not be eligible for the additional CEMS certificate.
+Students who complete the free master will not be eligible by definition for the supplementary CEMS certificate but must rather also meet the additional CEMS graduation requirements as established by the CEMS organisation.

-Section 3 - Admission1
+Section 3 - Admission3